svetzal/gatsby-test/content/blog/2009/2009-12-26-java-ee-6-untestable.md

 I've dug through the Glassfish project (it too is a Maven 2 build) and don't have enough familiarity to draw out a nice clean implementation jar to include in my own project's test scope... despite several attempts.

-I haven't given up, but unfortunately this has blown a couple weeks of productivity and I'm going to have to abandon my current projects in order to have something to show for all this time I've been spending. <sigh>
+I haven't given up, but unfortunately this has blown a couple weeks of productivity and I'm going to have to abandon my current projects in order to have something to show for all this time I've been spending.
+Sigh.

 Comments extremely welcome on this one, I'd love to get past this impasse.